Jimmyokok/LandValueOverhaul/README.md

   - Garbage fee is set to **0**.
 - The effect of this mod is not instantly observable. **It takes time** (sometimes quite a lot) to adapt everything to the new mechanisms.
 - When you installed this mod and load a save previously played without this mod, massive instant building upgrading may happen.
 This is normal as this mod alters the building upgrade mechanism.
-- For more details about the modifications made by this mod, please check the github repository (https://github.com/Jimmyokok/LandValueOverhaul).
+- More details about the modifications made by this mod is provided below.

 ## Requirements